Eva Jinek: Biography

+On March 2, 2009, she made international news when a video of her adjusting her shirt surfaced on the internet.
+In the video she mutters and shouts mild curses in both English and Dutch.
+She then exclaims, "Yeah, Boobies!" at one point, continuing with, "Mother of God.
+Yeah, if you have it, flaunt it!" and citing her mother who might tell her: "I can see your breasts!"
+She responded the next day, saying she was not annoyed nor embarrassed by the leaked video.

 In early 2010, Jinek was announced as one of the main presenters of the new news show Nieuwsuur (News Hour), alternating with anchor Twan Huys, but her relationship with former criminal defense lawyer Bram Moszkowicz sparked controversy about a conflict of interest, as Moszkowicz often appeared in the news; as a result, Jinek agreed to step down.

 She debuted as a radio host on June 4, 2010, for the program Met het Oog op Morgen (A Glance at Tomorrow), She hosted the show every Monday night until 2014.
 On August 28, 2011 Jinek presented her last 6pm bulletin for the NOS.

 In 2015 Jinek got her own late night talk show, "Jinek", at 23:00 at the KRO-NCRV.
 Jinek stayed on as the presenter of her show during her pregnancy in 2018.
 She took her maternity leave a week earlier than planned.
 In 2018 she gave birth to a son, Pax.

-Since 2020, Jinek has moved from KRO-NCRV to RTL4.
+Since 2020, Jinek has moved from KRO-NCRV to RTL 4.
 At this commercial tv-station, the talkshowhost alternates with Beau van Erven Dorens with her late night talkshow with the same name.

+In July 2023, Jinek announced that she had signed a four-year contract with AVROTROS, where she would start work in early 2024 and develop her own programs.
+Jinek indicated that she was looking forward to it, but wanted to wait to return to work until she had given birth to her second child.